 5. Maple Syrup

 Maple syrup has a surprisingly short shelf life.
 So if yours is sitting in your pantry, it's time to relocate it to the fridge.
 Stored in a glass container or a tin, maple syrup can usually stay fresh for up to a year.
 However, if you notice any mold growth, be sure to toss it immediately.

 Dried fruit has less moisture than fresh fruit, so it doesn't spoil as quickly, but it still needs refrigeration for maximum freshness.
 Keep it in the main compartment of your refrigerator for up to 6 months.

 Restaurants may leave their ketchup on the table, but that doesn't mean you should.
 While its high acid content will keep most bacteria at bay, cool temperatures help maintain flavor and freshness.
 Refrigerate ketchup for up to six months.

 8. Corn on the Cob

-After just six hours at room temperature the sugar content of corn decreases by a whopping 40 percent.
-Unless you're going to cook it right away, keep corn in the fridge – husks and all – for up to two days.
+Within a single day of harvest, an ear of corn will lose up to 50 percent of its sugar when left at room temperature.
+Unless you're going to cook it right away, keep corn in the fridge — husks and all — for up to two days.

 9. Chocolate Syrup